NethServer/ns8-docs/install.rst

     https://<server_ip_or_fqdn>/cluster-admin/

-First, you will need to login using the default credentials:
+Use the default credentials to login:

 * Username: ``admin``
 * Password: ``Nethesis,1234``

-Then, choose :guilabel:`Create cluster` to create a new single-node cluster and setup a new administrator password.
+Choose :guilabel:`Create cluster` and follow the procedure to create a new single-node cluster.

+For security reasons, the admin password must be changed immediately if it is still at the default value.

+Ensure the node FQDN (fully qualified domain name) is correct, and respects the :ref:`DNS requirements <dns-reqs>`.

 Even if running on a single node, the system will setup a Virtual Private Network (VPN) for the cluster.
 With the VPN in place, you will be able to add more nodes in the future.

-Please enter the following VPN details:
+Enter the following VPN details:

 * ``VPN endpoint address``: this is the address of the leader node of your cluster, and must be reachable by any other nodes you may add to your cluster.
-Local network names and IP addresses will prevent you from adding systems to your cluster which aren’t on the same network as the leader node
+Local network names and IP addresses will prevent you from adding systems to your cluster which aren't on the same network as the leader node
 * ``VPN endpoint port``: it's the public port of the VPN, the port should be accessible to any future node
 * ``VPN CIDR``: the VPN network address, make sure this network is not already used inside your existing network environment